apernet/hysteria-website/docs/docs/advanced/Full-Client-Config.md

 To use the Hysteria client, you must at least specify one of the following modes:

+> **Tips:** Starting with version 2.4.1, the Hysteria client can support both SOCKS5 and HTTP protocols on a single port.
+Just have both `socks5` and `http` in the configuration and make sure their `listen` addresses are exactly the same.

 ### SOCKS5

 A SOCKS5 proxy server that can be used with any SOCKS5-compatible application.
 Supports both TCP and UDP.